-- End of the comment -->

 We’ve all heard of the NASA ‘spinoffs’ – the 1,300 documented NASA technologies now used across the world.
 From memory foam, to GPS, to scratch resistant sunglasses, to cordless vacuum cleaners; the list goes on…and on.
 You don’t have to look too hard to spot crossover successes – the law of unintentional consequence going about its business in the most constructive of ways.

-The wearable dust monitor, XD One, was originally developed as an evolution of our Air XD Dust Monitor, a fixed dust monitoring device for the mining, tunnelling and quarrying industries.
+The wearable dust monitor, XD ONE, was originally developed as an evolution of our AIR XD Dust Monitor, a fixed dust monitoring device for the mining, tunnelling and quarrying industries.
 Industries infamous for their creation of dangerous respirable dusts.
 But now it’s finding a whole new audience in lighter, less obvious industries such as baking, woodworking, paper manufacturing, motor engineering, highway maintenance and especially construction.

 Organisations such as the Health & Safety Executive (HSE) are doing their best to inform and educate the construction industry of the threats of dangerous particulates.
 But, as feedback from The Safety in Construction Show made clear, it’s the more visible, more immediate threats that attract the headlines.
 Trips, slips, fire or explosions tend to attract attention, with dust related tragedies rarely treated with the same degree of importance.